-St. John’s members: you should consider joining our reading group on Esau McCaulley’s Reading While Black: African American Biblical Interpretation as an Exercise in Hope.
+St. John’s members: consider joining our reading group, alternate Sunday evenings, on Esau McCaulley’s Reading While Black: African American Biblical Interpretation as an Exercise in Hope.

 If we are going to be serious about coming to terms with racism and racial justice, we need to desegregate the way we read the Bible.
 Reading and discussing McCaulley’s Reading While Black provides us with a step toward doing that by introducing us to how Black readers have and continue to read the Bible on issues like policing, the political witness of the Church, justice, Black identity, and slavery.
 What does the Bible have to say about these pressing issues?
 We can learn more by listening to how our brothers and sisters in Christ have read Scripture.
 Reading this book in community will assist us in going deeper theologically together.

 Each chapter in Reading While Black takes on an interesting and important issue.
 Here is a list of the chapters:

 1. The South Got Somethin’ to Say: Making space for Black ecclesial interpretation.

 2. Freedom Is No Fear: The New Testament and a theology of policing.

 3. Tired Feet, Rested Souls: The New Testament and the political witness of the church.

 4. Reading While Black: The Bible and the pursuit of justice.